PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:21:21
+Last updated: 2024-04-02 16:22:35
-Random Quote: Cherish your visions and your dreams as they are the children of your soul; the blueprints of your ultimate achievements. - Napoleon Hill
+Random Quote: Either you run the day or the day runs you. - Jim Rohn